cse110-sp24-group15/warmup-exercise/docs/documentation.md

 ## Deployment
 We are deploying this website using github pages were all our webpages, index.html (team page), dummy_doc.html (sentiment_widget) and  success.html (success page for form submission)

+## GitHub Actions
+We have an auto labeller for PRs based on file changes and a bot which greets you for the first commit.